Stathis Gourgouris, Director of the Psychoanalytic Studies Program and Professor of Classics, English, and Comparative Literature and Society

-Students will also choose at least four classes from a list of approved electives (sample list below) to complete the total minimum requirement of six-seven courses (21 credits).
-Students can also petition the PSP adviser to approve relevant courses not currently on the electives list by providing appropriate documentation (course syllabus, term paper topic, etc.).
+Students will also choose at least four classes from a list of approved electives (any CLPS course subjects) to complete the total minimum requirement of six-seven courses (21 credits).
+Students can also petition the PSP Director to approve relevant courses not offered on under the CLPS course subject by providing appropriate documentation (course syllabus, term paper topic, etc.).
 At least two of the elective courses must be taken for a letter grade.

 Please submit the following worksheet with DGS signature and your one-page rationale for entering the program as soon as you plan to begin the certificate program.
-Worksheets should be submitted to the administrative office of the Institute for Comparative Literature and Society (HB1-1 Heyman Center, Mail Code 5700).
-As you proceed through the program, continue to update your worksheet with the ICLS office:
+Worksheets should be submitted to the administrative office of the Institute for Comparative Literature and Society (HB1-1 Heyman Center, Mail Code 5700) or via email to our Assistant Director Sarah Monks.
+As you proceed through the program, continue to update your worksheet with the ICLS Administrative office.

-Upon completing the coursework, a student should submit a one-page evaluation of her academic experience in the PSP to attach to her worksheet in the ICLS office.
+Upon completing the coursework, a student should submit a one-page evaluation of their academic experience in the PSP to attach to their worksheet to the ICLS office.

 Faculty and students interested in Psychoanalytical events at ICLS should request to join the ICLS-PSP listserv via an email to email@example.com.